Severnside-Software/WHITS-website/README.md

 Another blue button should appear to click: _Open Browser_.

 In Gitpod you have superuser security privileges by default.
-Therefore you do not need to use the `sudo` (superuser do) command in the bash terminal in any of the lessons.
+Therefore you do not need to use the `sudo` (superuser do) command in the bash terminal.

+## If you need to deploy to Heroku

 To log into the Heroku toolbelt CLI: